-- 1. Demonstrate knowledge of the literary masterpieces of American Realism, Naturalism, Romanticism, Modernism, and Postmodernism. - 2.
-Sharpen critical reading and writing skills by analyzing and interpreting specific literary works from these periods and by using primary and secondary sources. - 3.
-Demonstrate knowledge of the diverse social, philosophical, historical, cultural and political contexts of these literary works. - 4.
-Demonstrate a basic understanding of how modern American traditions and thought-as reflected in the course readings-continue to influence contemporary thought. - 5.
-Demonstrate knowledge of the writing and documentation skills taught in English 1010 and 1020.
+- As a result of class instruction the student will be able to: - 1. demonstrate knowledge of the masterpieces of American literature from the Colonial Period through American Romanticism. - 2. sharpen his or her critical reading and writing skills by analyzing and interpreting specific literary works from these periods and by using primary and secondary sources. - 3. demonstrate knowledge of the diverse social, philosophical, historical, cultural and political contexts of these literary works. - 4. demonstrate a basic understanding of how early American traditions and thought-as reflected in the course readings-continue to influence contemporary thought. - 5. demonstrate knowledge of the writing and documentation skills taught in English 1010 and 1020.